 Distribution: Black Nightshade is common throughout Tasmania in a range of habitats including crops, gardens, roadsides and refuse areas.

-Status: Solanum nigrum is not a declared weed under the Noxious Weeds Act 1964.
+Status: Solanum nigrum is not a declared weed under the Weed Management Act 1999.

 - Black nightshade can be very competitive in crops and in some instances, the fruits may contaminate harvesting.
 In waste or run-down areas the plants may become quite large and cover a lot of land.
 At certain stages of growth the plant may contain glyco-alkaloids which may cause poisoning in animals, although fatalities are very rare.